Methane emissions: Landfills

 Due to the large collections of organic matter and availability of anaerobic conditions, landfills are the third largest source of atmospheric methane in the United States, accounting for roughly 18.2% of methane emissions globally in 2014.
 When waste is first added to a landfill, oxygen is abundant and thus undergoes aerobic decomposition; during which time very little methane is produced.
-However, generally within a year oxygen levels are depleted and anaerobic conditions dominate the landfill allowing methanogens to takeover the decomposition process.
+However, generally within a year oxygen levels are depleted and anaerobic conditions dominate the landfill allowing methanogens to take over the decomposition process.
 These methanogens emit methane into the atmosphere and even after the landfill is closed, the mass amount of decaying matter allows the methanogens to continue producing methane for years.

 Waste water treatment

 Waste water treatment facilities act to remove organic matter, solids, pathogens, and chemical hazards as a result of human contamination.
 Methane emission in waste treatment facilities occurs as a result of anaerobic treatments of organic compounds and anaerobic biodegradation of sludge.